heX16/SyncthingLazurite/README.md

 ### SyncthingLazurite

-SyncthingLazurite is a lightweight desktop companion for Syncthing, built with Lazarus/FreePascal.
+SyncthingLazurite is a lightweight desktop companion for Syncthing.
 It is a cross-platform compiled native app (Windows, Linux, macOS) optimized for very low memory and CPU usage.
 It connects to your local Syncthing and shows devices, folders, and recent activity in a simple window with a tray icon.

 #### What it does
  - Shows your Syncthing devices and folders at a glance